Gabisonfire/dashboard-q/readme.md

 ## Changelog

+ * 03-06-16: Added:
+   * Parameters in the config.ini are checked.
+   * You can now change the refresh delay of the page fomr the config file.
  * 03-05-16: Moved bookmarks to a seperate file to ease updates.
  * 03-03-16: Added:
    * Time display to top bar